-244 File RESAmericasEISv5.docx Figure 14.
-Tetra Tech model domain showing boundary-flux segments, production-well clusters, and the area of the most detailed gridding that encloses most of the Johnson and Mifflin (2012) parameter- estimation model domain [file Detail_Grid_Outline.jpg] 26

-245 File RESAmericasEISv5.docx Figure 15.
-Representation of thickness of the PC4 unit in the Tetra Tech model [file MAI_HRT20121115.pptx, Slide 2] 27

-246 File RESAmericasEISv5.docx Figure 16.
-Water levels (feet AMSL) from Tetra Tech 1987 head-save file, used as initial condition for Order 1169 simulation [file WT1987.jpg] Figure 17.
-Depth of carbonate-aquifer unit PC4 top in feet below land surface [file DepthToPC4.jpg] 28

 247 File RESAmericasEISv5.docx Figure 18.
-Saturated thickness (feet) of carbonate aquifer PC4 in the Tetra Tech model [file PC4satThickness.jpg] Figure 19.
-Confined and unconfined conditions (positive and negative values, respectively) obtained as the difference between 1987 water level and the top of the PC4 carbonate aquifer (feet AMSL) [file PC4confinement.jpg] 29
+The saturated thickness (feet) of the carbonate aquifer PC4 in the Tetra Tech model is depicted [file PC4satThickness.jpg].
+Figure 19.
+Confined and unconfined conditions (positive and negative values, respectively) are obtained as the difference between the 1987 water level and the top of the PC4 carbonate aquifer (feet AMSL) [file PC4confinement.jpg] 29

 248 File RESAmericasEISv5.docx Figure 20.
-Transmissivity (ft2/day) of the saturated portion of carbonate aquifer PC4 based on the Tetra Tech model for decreasing hydraulic conductivity with depth described on pages 27 and 40 and illustrated in Figure 5.1-2 of the Model Development report [file MAI_HRT20121115.pptx, Slide 12] Figure 21.
-Equivalent hydraulic conductivity (ft/day) of the saturated portion of carbonate aquifer PC4 based on the Tetra Tech model for decreasing hydraulic conductivity with depth described on pages 27 and 40 and illustrated in Figure 5.1-2 of the Model Development report [file NewKxKy.jpg] 30
+Transmissivity (ft2/day) of the saturated portion of the carbonate aquifer PC4 is based on the Tetra Tech model for decreasing hydraulic conductivity with depth described on pages 27 and 40 and illustrated in Figure 5.1-2 of the Model Development report [file MAI_HRT20121115.pptx, Slide 12].
+Figure 21.
+The equivalent hydraulic conductivity (ft/day) of the saturated portion of the carbonate aquifer PC4 is based on the Tetra Tech model for decreasing hydraulic conductivity with depth described on pages 27 and 40 and illustrated in Figure 5.1-2 of the Model Development report [file NewKxKy.jpg] 30